feloy/ko-builder/README.md

   configmap/config created
   ```

-- Create a Kubernetes service account with credentials to create the resources specified in the `/config/` directory of your repository, for example:
+- Create a Kubernetes service account with credentials to create the resources specified in your repository, for example:

   ```sh
   $ kubectl create sa ko-builder